 Residents can also make calls, including to the PREA Office.
-The PREA Coordinator confirmed no claims were filed through the PREA Hotline for Edgecombe YDC or by mail.
-Residents understood the meaning of zero tolerance and that in addition to sexual abuse or harassment, they could also report retaliation if they filed a claim.
+The PREA Coordinator confirmed no claims were filed through the PREA Hotline for CYDC or by mail.
+Residents understood the meaning of zero tolerance and that in addition to sexual abuse or harassment, they could also report retaliation if they file a claim.
 No resident in the current population expressed in the interviews that they had reported a concern related to sexual abuse or sexual harassment.
 The residents spoken with did feel if something was happening and they went to staff, they would be protected.

 Indicator (b) The North Carolina Department of Public Safety has set up a way in which residents can report a PREA concern to an outside agency.
 The phone numbers for the local DSS are on the PREA poster, and the residents have preaddressed envelopes to DSS in each housing unit.
-Residents were aware of these options and stated they could also call attorneys or family members to report a concern.
-Edgecombe YDC does not house juveniles for civil immigration violations.
+Residents were aware of these options and stated they could call attorneys or family members to report a concern.
+CYDC does not house juveniles for civil immigration violations.
 Residents also understood the complaint could be made anonymously or they could report on behalf of another juvenile if they were too afraid.
-The Auditor had a juvenile explain to me about the black box and mail process consistent with what was explained on the tour.
+The Auditor had Cabarrus YDC juveniles explain to me about the black box and mail process consistent with what was explained on the tour.
 The Juvenile reported that they can ask for a writing implement and can use the envelopes to ask to speak with the Director or other individuals inside or out of the building.
-The resident believes only the Center Supervisor or the Director can open the box.
-The Director reports that information from the box is kept confidential and if there was a PREA related allegation it would become part of the investigative file which would be limited to him and another trained investigator in the facility.
-The Auditor reached out and spoke with the local Department of Social Services who confirmed that they can receive call related to juvenile maltreatment at a detention center including sexual misconduct.
+The residents believe only the Supervisors or the Director can open the box.
+The Director reports that information from the box is kept confidential, and if there was a PREA-related allegation, it would become part of the investigative file, which would be limited to him and another trained investigator in the facility.
+As noted above, interviews with Cabaruss JDC residents did not support compliance as a box was missing on one unit, the residents did not have access to writing implements, and their knowledge of reporting was lacking.
+The Auditor confirmed the box was replaced during the follow-up site visit and that JDC residents have access to pencils in and out of their rooms.
+Interviews and informal interactions with residents supported a significantly better comprehension of the reporting process.
+The JDC residents, like the YDC residents, confirmed that sexual violence at the hands of other residents or staff is not a worry to them.

+The Auditor contacted the local Department of Social Services, who confirmed that they can receive calls related to juvenile maltreatment at a detention center, including sexual misconduct.
+The Agency has not had any reported allegations on sexual misconduct issues.
+The DSS representative did report that some residents may have a DSS worker who may see the child at the facility as another possible reporting avenue.
+She also confirmed any allegation would be reported to NCDPS and the local police.
 All phone calls are required to be dialed by staff to ensure they are only communicating with approved individuals.
-The NCDJJ detention policy directs staff that they are not to be listening in on the specific conversation of juveniles.
-"A staff member shall place all calls for the juvenile and supervise, but not monitor, conversations.'
-Residents confirmed that staff will give them privacy when on these calls.
-They also confirm that they can make more private calls with their case worker or therapist.
+The NCDJJ detention policy directs staff not to listen in on the specific conversations of juveniles.
+"A staff member shall place all calls for the juvenile and supervise, but not monitor, conversations."